tesa1/merge_downsample_bams/README.md

 samtools flagstat foxa1_primary.bam > foxa1_primary.flag
 ```

-Based on the top line in the foxa1_primary.flag file you can calculate the
+Based on the top line in the foxa1_primary.flag file you can calculate the fraction to input into the dowsample command to obtain close to 20M reads.

+For example